 In this option, you can earn a Bachelor of Science (B.S.) degree.
 The Bachelor of Science degree places more emphasis on the natural and mathematical sciences.

 - General Education Requirements: The degree requires 8 hours of Natural Science (N), all 8 of these must be physics.

 - College/Departmental Requirements: Requirements are summarized in the table below.

 |Arts and Humanities||3|

-- Major Requirements: See the degree sheets for specifics.
+- Major Requirements: See the degree plans for specifics.
 You can also look at a list of upper-division math courses.